alexandergarcia5678/Unstable-Starship-Fighter-Game/README.md

 You are a pilot of a dammaged space-ship.
 Every action from accelerating, to shooting, to colliding with anything causes your engine to become more unstable.
 Push it too far and you’re dead.

 This game was made GameMaker Studio 2 for the Ludum Dare 49 Game Jam, the theme of which was "unstable".
-That website gave me trouble so I couldn't actually enter, but I have to post this somewhere anyway because I'm proud of it.
+That website gave me trouble so I couldn't actually enter, but I have to post this somewhere anyway because I'm proud.

 This is the first game I’ve ever made.
 It’s really just a prototype, but I’m very proud of what I did in this one weekend thanks to the tutorials out there and the work that I’ve put into learning GMS2